ropaxis/Myrhorodskyi.dev.CV/README.md

 My Portfolio (Pet Project)

+Live Demo
+Check out the live version of the site here: https://myrhorodskyi-dev-cv.vercel.app

 This is a personal portfolio website built with Next.js.
 ⚠️ Work in progress: design improvements and additional features are still coming.
 Currently, the "Like" button works only for the resume section.